 - Providing ongoing counsel in connection with cases nationwide relating to consumer benzene exposure.

 In addition, Jaren has advised companies and individuals facing a broad variety of commercial, criminal and regulatory matters.
 She has advised Advance Publications, Alere Inc., the special committee of the board of directors of CBS Corp, and the special committee of the board of directors of Expedia Inc. in connection with M&A-related concerns.

 Jaren also has extensive experience with dispositive motion and appellate practice, in various state and federal jurisdictions including the United States Supreme Court.
 She was a key member of the Paul, Weiss litigation team representing Edie Windsor, pro bono, through all of the stages in the successful challenge to the federal Defense of Marriage Act (DOMA) that resulted in a victory when the Supreme Court struck down DOMA as unconstitutional in United States v.
 Windsor.
-Soon after, Jaren represented two families in the state of Mississippi, seeking to have that state’s discriminatory marriage laws invalidated.
-In addition to her work on marriage equality, Jaren maintains an active pro bono practice, which includes the representation of an individual incarcerated on Alabama’s death row, among other criminal habeas petitions.
+Jaren maintains an active pro bono practice, which includes the representation of an individual incarcerated on Alabama’s death row, among other criminal habeas petitions.